sct-pipeline/csa-atrophy/README.md

 ~~~
 # Installation
 csa-atrophy requires specific python packages for computing statistics and processing images.
-If not already present on the computers python environment such packages will automatically be installed by running pip command:
+If not already present on the computer's python environment such packages will automatically be installed by running pip command:
 ~~~
 pip install -e .
 ~~~